LatteDunker/psush/README.md

 # psush

 Psush, is minimal shell program I completed in my operating systems class.
 It takes in user commands and utilizes a number of operating system calls to execute those commands.
+It can also run other programs/commands installed on your system, pipe I/O between commands, and redirect I/O of files.

 ## Installation